UnknownSodium/UnknownSodium/README.md

 - 👋 Hi, I’m @UnknownSodium.
-My real name is Akira Panyawongkhanti.
+My goverment name is Akira Panyawongkhanti.
 - 👀 I’m interested in game development.
-- 🌱 I’m currently learning Kotlin.
+- 🌱 I’m currently learning Javascript.
 - 📫 You can reach me via email at akira.panyawong@gmail.com or akira.pan@student.mahidol.edu.
 - ▶ Demo of the games that I made/ helped made can be seen on my YouTube channel -> https://www.youtube.com/@justsalt2505